gebodal/annodoc/index.md

 <span style="float:right;font-size:75%;opacity:0.5">(See on <a href="https://arxiv.org/abs/0709.2195" target="_blank">arXiv</a>)</span>
 </div>

 When annotating a measured value, please include the central value, along with any uncertainties and units that may be given.
 Measured values in a scientific context should have at least one uncertainty associated with them, but it is possible that this uncertainty may be given somewhere else in the text.
-INCLUDE SEPARATEUNCERTAINTY If you encounter a value with no uncertainty, which is nonetheless clearly linked to some physical entity, it may require an attribute to be attached to the annotation (which may be done from the window which appears after a span is selected with the cursor, or when double-clicking on an existing annotation) such as the `From Literature` attribute.
+If this is the case, please use the SeparatedUncertainty annotation [below](#separateduncertainty "SeparatedUncertainty").
+If you encounter a value with no uncertainty, which is nonetheless clearly linked to some physical entity, it may require an attribute to be attached to the annotation (which may be done from the window which appears after a span is selected with the cursor, or when double-clicking on an existing annotation) such as the `From Literature` attribute.
 If none of the attributes seem appropriate, please consider carefully whether this value really constitutes a measurement, or if it is merely some contingent value to another statement in the text.
 For example, in the following:

 <div markdown="1">
 ~~~ ann